pingcap/docs-cn/br/backup-and-restore-tool.md

 After the restoration operation is completed, BR performs a checksum calculation on the restored data to compare the stored data with the backed up data.

 </details>

+## How to use BR

+Currently, you can use SQL statements or the command-line tool to back up and restore data.

+### Use SQL statements

+TiDB v4.0.2 and later versions support backup and restore operations using SQL statements.
+For details, see the [Backup syntax](/sql-statements/sql-statement-backup.md#backup) and the [Restore syntax](/sql-statements/sql-statement-restore.md#restore).

+### Use the command-line tool

+Also, you can use the command-line tool to perform backup and restore.
+First, you need to download the binary file of the BR tool.
+For details, see [download link](/download-ecosystem-tools.md#br-backup-and-restore).

+The following section takes the command-line tool as an example to introduce how to perform backup and restore operations.

 ## Command-line description